preservim/vim-pencil/README.markdown

 ### Automatic formatting

-_This ‘autoformat’ feature affects *HardPencil* mode only._
+_This ‘autoformat’ feature affects *HardPencil* (hard line break) mode only._

-When you are inserting text in *HardPencil* mode, Vim’s autoformat feature will be enabled by default and can offer many of the same benefits as soft line wrap.
+When inserting text while in *HardPencil* mode, Vim’s autoformat feature will be enabled by default and can offer many of the same benefits as soft line wrap.

-If used with popular syntax modules\*, _pencil_ will disable autoformat when you enter Insert mode from inside a code block.
-In other cases where you need to disable autoformat, you can do so with a command:
+An exception: if used with popular syntax modules\*, _pencil_ will **disable** autoformat when you enter Insert mode from inside a code block.

+Where you need to manually enable/disable autoformat, you can do so with a command:

 * `AutoPencil` - enables autoformat
 * `ManualPencil` - disables autoformat